 Interpreting the g Control Chart

 You can see that the g control chart gives you a much better picture of what is happening in the infection process than the c control chart.
 You obviously want a point to be above the upper control limit.
-So, if you can go 158 days or more, you have significantly reduced the frequency of infections.
-A run of 7 or more in a row trending up is also an indication that the process is improving.
+So, if you can go 158 (by the first g chart) days or more, you have significantly reduced the frequency of infections.
+A run of 7 or more in a row trending up is also an indication that the process is improving, as is 8 points in a row above the centerline.

 This newsletter has introduced a g control chart as another method of looking at rare events.
 It assumes that the data follows a geometric-type distribution.
 This newsletter showed an example of a g control chart in health care and tracked the number of days between infections.
 You can also use the g control chart to the number “produced” between events.
 For example, we could have track the number of admissions between infections or the number of surgeries.